TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 ### User Goals

     - To correctly play an interactive quiz!
-    - To improve upon their general knowledge
+    - To improve upon their geography knowledge
     - To have fun!

 ### Potential Features to Use